Widening Pathways to the Engineering Profession: Creating Opportunities for All

 Engineers are responsible for addressing some of the world’s toughest challenges, like climate change, cybersecurity, and technological advancement.

-According to Dr. Emily Morosco of the Schulich School of Engineering at the University of Calgary, “We need to think about how we bring different perspectives into the classroom because diverse perspectives lead to better engineering solutions.”
+According to Dr. Emily Morosco of the Schulich School of Engineering at the University of Calgary, “We need to think about how we bring different perspectives into the classroom because different perspectives lead to better engineering solutions.”

 Put simply, a mix of perspectives is needed to find the best solutions to engineers’ challenges.

 In a recent webinar on widening pathways into engineering education, Keith Johnson, Professor and Chair of the Department of Engineering Technology at East Tennessee State University, spoke on the need for unique perspectives.
-“Diverse perspectives breed innovation,” Johnson says.
+“Different perspectives breed innovation,” Johnson says.
 He stressed that graduates need more than just technical knowledge – they also need leadership skills, professionalism, and critical thinking.

 When engineering leadership is dominated by a single viewpoint, solutions can fail to address the needs and experiences of all communities.